 How the hell are you meant to figure out who you are while the world is on fire around you?

-The year is 2023.
-The sky is filled with smoke and for a kid with asthma, you haven’t got a chance in the city.
+In the near future the sky is filled with smoke.
+For a kid with asthma, you haven’t got a chance in the city.
 So you get sent to live with your grandad, a boring old man who lives in a lighthouse by an ocean filled with rubbish and a baby albatross with no one to look after them.

 So you fight for justice.
 But how are you meant to fight when the adults who can make a difference don’t care at all?
 And how can you possibly save the world when you’re barely staying afloat yourself?